VictorieeMan/tech.victoriee.com/blog-site/docs/blog/posts/3_mve-browser-plugin.md

 - `matches`: This is a list of urls that the script will be executed on.
 In this case we have `<all_urls>`, which means that the script will be executed on all urls.
 You can also specify a specific url, like `https://brave.com/*`, which means that the script will only be executed on urls that start with `https://brave.com/`.
 - `js`: This is a list of javascript files that will be executed.
 In this case we have one file, called `hello.js`.
 It's the script that we'll create in the next step.
 - `css`: This is where you can add a list of css files that will be executed.
 In this case we have none, but you can add css files here if you want to.
-- `//`: Text follwing these two characters are comments.
+- `//`: Text following these two characters are comments.
 They are ignored by the computer, You can add comments anywhere you like, and they are a good way to document your code.

 ### Step 2: hello.js
 Now it's time to create another file in your project folder.
 This time we'll call it `hello.js`.
 When created, open it in your text editor and paste the following code: